-- 4. Inspect the axle on the header transport and ensure the indicated bracket is installed next to each wheel.
-This bracket should remain installed at all times. - 5.
-Lift the header Hold-Down onto the flatbed trailer and secure Fig. 236 Axle Hold-Down in place using the hold-down brackets previously mentioned.
+4. Lift the header onto the flatbed trailer and secure in place using the hold-down brackets previously mentioned.
 If additional strapping is required, ensure that only structural components are used to secure the header to the trailer.
 Strapping the header down via lightweight components such as the reel will result in equipment damage.